 A cute little Arvo Part machine, for creating tintinnabuli voices (Demo, background, tutorial and free download below)

-Download here, free to use, but please credit Milton Mermikides (miltonline.com), and let me know here about any published or exciting work you are doing with it 🙂
+Latest version available on Max4Live.com or Download here if you want v1.3 in a live set, free to use, but please leave a comment, rate kindly and credit Milton Mermikides (miltonline.com).
+Do let me know here about any published or exciting work you are doing with it 🙂

 A max/msp/Ableton Live tool I’m building to aid my hidden music projects.
 So many possibilities, these are literally first-go unpolished demos.
 Images by Bridget Riley.